dragonfly-xyz/useful-solidity-patterns/patterns/readonly-delegatecall/README.md

 }
 ```

 And that's it!
-This approach is nice because it just relies on a standard, familiar EVM construct (`staticcall`) to enforce immutability.
+This approach is elegant because it just relies on a standard, familiar EVM construct (`staticcall`) to enforce immutability.
 But for some contracts the existence of the `doDelegateCall()` function is too risky even though it's shielded by a `msg.sender == this` check.
 If your contract can make arbitrary external calls passed in by users, or if it performs delegatecalls elsewhere, it may be possible to trick the contract into calling `doDelegateCall()` outside of `staticExec()`, passing the `msg.sender` check.
 Because `doDelegateCall()` itself doesn't enforce a `staticcall()` context, any unauthorized calls to it can make actual, lasting state changes.
 For these situations, the next approach offers more robust protection.

 ## Method 2: Delegatecall and Revert